MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-file-data.md

 12. In **Specify online retention policy**, you can specify how the recovery points created from the daily/weekly/monthly/yearly backups are retained in Azure.

 13. In **Choose online replication**, specify how the initial full replication of data will occur.
 You can replicate over the network or do an offline backup (offline seeding).
 Offline backup uses the Azure Import feature.
-[Read more](/azure/backup/backup-azure-backup-import-export).
+[Learn more](/azure/backup/backup-azure-backup-import-export).

 14. On the **Summary** page, review your settings.
 After you select **Create Group**, initial replication of the data occurs.
 When it finishes, the protection group status will show as **OK** on the **Status** page.
 Backup then takes place in line with the protection group settings.